mto79/ansible_collection_mto79.system/roles/packages/README.md

-# Ansible role -  mto79 .system.packages
+# Ansible role -  mto79.system.packages

 This is an Ansible role to install and configure packages.

-Include more information about packages in this section.

 ## Table of Contents